Some frequently asked questions (with possibly helpful answers)…

 Who can become a member and when can I apply?

 - Anyone who plays an orchestral instrument, who supports the objectives of Merchant Sinfonia and is over 18 can apply.
-We cannot accept applications for membership just yet as we are still setting up bank accounts etc, but notice of the opening of membership lists will be given via our mailing list and on the website.
-Unlike Playing Membership, there is no limit on the number of Members of Merchant Sinfonia.
+Unlike playing membership, there is no limit on the number of members of Merchant Sinfonia.

 Can you supply instruments?